-The buyer’s path to purchase begins with awareness of a product.
+The buyer’s path to purchase begins with the awareness of a product.
 Awareness leads to consideration and research.
-Research culminates in a decision.
+The research culminates in a decision.
 The decision hopefully continues into brand loyalty.
 Today’s buyers lead themselves through the majority of this journey.
 Plus, now the path is largely non-linear, with consumers hopping back and forth between phases as they find new info.

 It Works By Putting the Consumer First.